Global Publishing House © 2003-2022 | All Rights Reserved.

 Co-founders Paula T. Webb and Mark Douglas have over 150 copyrights and trademarks to their credit.
 This has protected their materials in numerous cases with "cyber villains" who posted their books - because once the website host provider was made aware of the copyright and/or trademark infringement, the offending piracy was removed.
 How was this accomplished?
 Simple.
 A formal notice was sent to the website host provider - with the copyright/trademark registration numbers - which proved they were the lawful owners of the pirated materials.
 And by having those registration numbers, the pirated materials were removed from the illegally posted links.

 Please note - piracy in all forms is THEFT - plain and simple, and no joke.
 It is real, and will happen if you are not protected.
-Copyrights are a mere $35.00 - is that small amount not worth protecting your materials that you worked hard to create?
+Copyright registrations are a minimal fee - is that small amount not worth protecting your materials that you worked hard to create?

 If you still have questions, please contact our office - we want to see you succeed!